-The introduction of The Private Housing (Tenancies) (Scotland) Act 2016 is expected to come into force from December 2017.
+The introduction of The Private Housing (Tenancies) (Scotland) Act 2016 came into force in January 2018.

-This legislation introduces a new type of tenancy, 'The Private Residential Tenancy'.
+This legislation introduced a new type of tenancy, 'The Private Residential Tenancy'.

 Key features of The Act include: